 I’ve made it.
 I take a minute to recover before I open a cupboard and find the food to feed her.
 She waits patiently.
 I reach out and stroke her, thanking her for her understanding, her patience and companionship.
 If it wasn’t for her, would I even feel like I have achieved anything in my day these days?

 The doctors say its CFS, Chronic Fatigue Syndrome, and it will just take time to recover.
 But how much time?
 Months?
 Years?
-It is unknown.

 Every morning when I wake, before I open my eyes, I take a moment to scan my body: is the pain still there?
 The tiredness?
 The heaviness?
 The morning headache that feels like a hangover without the drinking?
 My heart sinks.
 There are no improvements.
 Some days are slightly better than others; I might have a morsel of energy, and others it is just a choice of where I will lie for the day, in bed or the sofa.
 Majority of days, I choose the sofa.
 I need some routine, some change of scenery.

 It is a strange illness.
 It is like my whole body is broken and needs to be rebuilt from scratch.
 It requires everything from me, all my energies.
 I have decided to accept my situation so far.
 I will not suddenly wake up feeling well.
 I need to accept this illness.
 It is staying.
 I must sit or lie with it, make peace with it.
 The unknown is difficult to deal with, is this it now?
-Has my life just confined to my home and garden?
+Is my life being confined to my home and garden?
 Will I ever get back to work?
 Will we have a family?
 Travel?
 All plans and opportunities just dumped, no longer on the cards for now.
 How can they be when feeding the cat is the most I can accomplish in a day?

 I begin to think about what I can do: read, lie in the garden and soak up some nature.
 I have two close friends who visit weekly and keep me connected with the world outside.
 And I can feed the cat!